AngryCarrot789/FramePFX/README.md

 ### General TODO:
 - Implement a way to directly map between Models and ViewModels (e.g. Clip->ClipViewModel, ResourceItem->ResourceItemViewModel).
 At the moment, I do the plain linear search for clips (IndexOf), but for resources, I decided to reference the ViewModel in the Model
 - CreateCompositionFromClipsAction's code is quite messy
+### History system
+- I removed a lot of the undoable/redoable history actions because I was changing the code base all the time, so I will soon try to add back those history actions once I get the code base to an actual usable point

 # Compiling
 FFmpeg's shared x64 libraries are the only external library (at the moment...).
 They can be found here: